 How easy it is to travel to nearby countries, hiking trails and the incredible theme parks!

-I joined Team Sassy to rediscover the city I call home (one G&T at a time).
-With a focus on heading up the Style, Beauty, Influencers, Weddings, Travel, Health & Wellness sections, my time is spent typing up the latest style hacks, wellness trends and travel tips.
-When I'm not writing, you can find me getting involved in worthwhile causes, attempting to find peace through yoga poses, or eating abnormal amounts of dessert.
+Tania joined Team Sassy to rediscover the city she calls home (one G&T at a time).
+She is the Travel, Influencers, Health and Wellness Editor for Sassy Hong Kong.
+When she's not writing, you can find her getting involved in worthwhile causes, attempting to find peace through yoga poses, or eating abnormal amounts of dessert.

 There’s no denying it, the overflowing local markets and decadent dim sum keep this city filled to the brim.
 My favourite thing about Hong Kong is the sheer amount of diversity – from the culture, to the activities, to the people.
 It means we have the potential to make this place exactly what we want.
 What more could we ask for?